 - Nikhil Masters - behavioural/experimental economics with particular focus on the intersection between economics and psychology

-- Jacob Seifert – industrial organizations, competition policy, consumer policy, banking regulation, innovation
+- Jacob Seifert – industrial organisations, competition policy, consumer policy, banking regulation, innovation

 - Nicholas Yannelis - general equilibrium analysis, economic theory, asymmetric information and ambiguity preferences